Azerbaijan, Gabala, Aug. 16 / Trend. Trend A.Badalova /

 Armenia has not yet implemented the U.N.
 Security Council's four resolutions on the liberation of the Nagorno-Karabakh and the surrounding regions.

-The third Summit of the Cooperation Council of Turkic Speaking-States was held in the Azerbaijani city of Gabala on Aug.
+The third Summit of the Cooperation Council of Turkic Speaking States was held in Azerbaijani city of Gabala on Aug.
 16.

-The main topic of discussion was the issue of cooperation in transport and simplification of customs procedures.
+The main topic of the discussion at the third Summit of the Cooperation Council of Turkic Speaking States was the issues of cooperation in transport sphere and simplification of customs procedures.